-FUNDING OPPORTUNITY ANNOUNCEMENT (FOA) NUMBER: DE-FOA-0003444
+Notice of Funding Opportunity (NOFO) Number: DE-FOA-0003458

-FOA TYPE: AMENDMENT 000002 CFDA NUMBER: 81.049
+NOFO Type: Amendment 000001 CFDA Number: 81.049

-Amendment 000002 is issued to extend the application deadline by one week Amendment 000001 is issued to remove references to diversity, equity, and inclusion; to remove references to PIER plans; to update regulatory requirements from Title 2 CFR; and to update research, technology, and economic security provisions.
+Amendment 000001 is issued to remove references to diversity, equity, and inclusion; to remove references to PIER plans; to update regulatory requirements from Title 2 CFR; and to update research, technology, and economic security provisions.

-FOA Issue Date: September 12, 2024
+NOFO Issue Date: Date: October 15, 2024

-Submission Deadline for Pre-Applications: October 30, 2024 at 5:00 PM Eastern
+Submission Deadline for Letters of Intent: Date:November 14, 2024 at 5:00 PM ET

-A Pre-Application is required.
+A Letter of Intent is required.

-Pre-Applications must be submitted by an
+Letters of Intent must be submitted by an

 authorized institutional representative.

-Pre-Application Response Date: December 11, 2024 at 11:59 PM Eastern
+Letter of Intent Response Date Date: December 5, 2024 at 11:59 PM ET

-Submission Deadline for Applications: February 5, 2025, at 11:59 PM Eastern
+Submission Deadline for Applications: Date: January 14, 2025 at 11:59 PM ET